ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 In this post, we briefly analyze a note on [Chocolate Consumption, Cognitive Function, and Nobel Laureates](https://www.biostat.jhsph.edu/courses/bio621/misc/Chocolate%20consumption%20cognitive%20function%20and%20nobel%20laurates%20(NEJM).pdf), by *Franz H. Messerli*.

-According to another study showing that rats improved their cognitive performances after the administration of a cocoa polyphenolic, the author tested the hypothesis whether chocolate consumption enhance human cognition.
+The author wanted to test whether chocolate consumption enhance human cognition.
+Indeed, according to a prior study, rats improved their cognitive performances after the administration of a cocoa polyphenolic.

-As no clinical trial was lead by the author, the *total number of Nobel laureates per capita* were taken as a "surrogate" to cognitive performance, and chocolate consumption estimation came three different sources: [chocosuisse](https://www.chocosuisse.ch/fr/), [theobroma-cacao](https://www.theobroma-cacao.de/wissen/wirtschaft/international/konsum) and [caobisco](https://caobisco.eu/), on a timespan of approximately 8 years, from 2004 to 2012.
+As no clinical trial was lead, the study was purely observational.
+The author maked use of open data.
+The *total number of Nobel laureates per capita* were taken as a "surrogate" to cognitive performance (first awards given in 1901 until 2011, the date of the note's publication, span of 110 years), and chocolate consumption estimation came from three different sources: [chocosuisse](https://www.chocosuisse.ch/fr/), [theobroma-cacao](https://www.theobroma-cacao.de/wissen/wirtschaft/international/konsum) and [caobisco](https://caobisco.eu/), on a timespan of approximately 8 years, from 2004 to 2012.

 > "If you can’t change the world with cookies, how can you change the world?”
 >